Single runway (10700 ft – 3300m: length. 150 ft – 46m wide).

-Flight check-in, plus domestic and international flights arrivals are all on the main level.
+Flight check-in, plus domestic and international flight arrivals are all on the main level.
 International and national departure passengers must all go to the upper level to get to the departure gates, you go through security and then have access to stores, restaurant-bars, duty-free shops and the gates themselves.

 The second level of the Airport, before entering the security checkpoint, offers a few fast-food restaurants and shops, including souvenirs.
 You’ll find better food and drink prices here than past security.
 You get to the second level by elevator, mechanical stairs on the SW side or normal stairs at various points within the main level.

 Once past the passport and security check-in area, there is a large lounge/waiting area with duty-free shops (liquor and perfumes), this is Hall A. There are some bars, cafes, and restaurants in the lounge area as well.
 You can wait for your boarding call here, check the arrival and departure screens from time to time and confirm your gate.

 Passengers on flights to most destinations within Mexico depart from a small group of gates on a level below (down a short flight of stairs from the main lounge), there’s a small waiting area with seats, that you can use before boarding your flight, sometimes it’s stuffed, so you can wait above (better air and there are restaurants and stores) and go down when the time comes to board the plane.

 In customs you’ll put your luggage through a scan and will be asked to press a button, one person per family, if you get a green light (I always have) you pass without a review, if you get red, all your luggage will be checked.